Hazebyte/CrateReloaded/docs/config/crate.md

 * Message System
 * Particle Effects
 * Rewards support items and commands
-<br></br>

 ### Crate Types

 The type of crate defines the unique interaction with the player when the crate is activated.
-These are the following types..
+These are the following types...

 | **Type** | **Animation Support** | **Description**                                                                       | **Activation**                                                                                                                  |
 | -------- | --------------------- | ------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- |